FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/index.rst

 ..
-FLO-2D-Tutorials documentation master file, created by sphinx-quickstart on Sun Apr 18 21:47:28 2021.
+FLO-2D Plugin User Manual master file, created by sphinx-quickstart on Sun Apr 18 21:47:28 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.